Jacob Joshua Falk

-Jacob Joshua Falk (יעקב יהושע פלק, also Yaakov Yehoshua ben Tzvi Hirsch, or Yaakov Yehoshua Falk — see Note on the name "Joshua Falk") 1680 – January 16, 1756) was a Polish and German rabbi and Talmudist, known as the Pnei Yehoshua.
+Jacob Joshua (יעקב יהושע; also known as Yaakov Yehoshua ben Tzvi Hirsch, Yaakov Yehoshua, or the Pnei Yehoshua (Note: sometimes spelled Pene Yehoshua); 1680 – January 16, 1756) was a Polish and German rabbi and Talmudist.

 Biography

 Early life

 Falk was born in Kraków in 1680.
-On his mother's side he was a grandson of Rabbi Yehoshua Heschel b.
-Yosef of Cracow, the author of Maginne Shelomoh.
+On his mother's side he was a grandson of Rabbi Yehoshua Heschel, the author of Maginne Shelomoh.
 While a youth he became examiner of the Hebrew teachers of Lemberg.
-In 1702 his first wife, Leah Landau(daughter of Solomon Segal Landau), his child, Guitel, and his mother were killed through an explosion of gunpowder that wrecked the house in which they lived.
+In 1702 his first wife, Leah Landau (daughter of Solomon Segal Landau), his child, Guitel, and his mother were killed by an explosion of gunpowder that wrecked the house in which they lived.
 Falk himself narrowly escaped death, and was trapped in the debris of the explosion for hours.
-He vowed that if he got out alive, he would write a Sefer.
-He was miraculously saved, and thereafter wrote the Pnei Yehoshua.
+He vowed that if he got out alive, he would write a Sefer defending rashi from the questions of tosafos.
+He was saved, and thereafter wrote the Pnei Yehoshua.
 He married a second wife, Toba, with whom he had four sons and at least two daughters.

-He was called to the rabbinate of Tarlow and Lisko, small Galician towns.
-In 1717 he replaced Rabbi Tzvi Ashkenazi in the chief rabbinate of Lemberg; and thence he was called to Berlin in 1731.
+He was called to the rabbinate of Tarlow and Lisko, small towns in Galicia.
+In 1717 he replaced Rabbi Tzvi Ashkenazi in the chief rabbinate of Lemberg; he was called to Berlin in 1731.

-Having displeased Veitel-Heine Ephraim, one of the most influential leaders of the community, by rendering a judgment against him, he was compelled at the expiration of his term of office (1734) to resign.
-After having been for seven years rabbi of Metz he became chief rabbi of Frankfort-on-the-Main; but the unfavorable attitude of the local authorities toward the Jews, and the fact that the community was divided by controversies, made his position there very precarious.
+Having displeased Veitel-Heine Ephraim, one of the most influential leaders of the community, by rendering a judgment against him, he was compelled to resign at the end of his term of office in 1734.
+After having been for seven years rabbi of Metz he became chief rabbi of Frankfort-am-Main; but the unfavorable attitude of the local authorities toward the Jews, and the fact that the community was divided by controversies, made his position there very precarious.

-Soon afterward, the quarrel between Rabbis Yaakov Emden and Yonatan Eybeschütz broke out.
+Soon afterward, a quarrel between Rabbis Yaakov Emden and Yonatan Eybeschütz broke out.
 Falk strongly opposed Eybeschütz, and was ultimately compelled to leave Frankfurt in 1750, due to the strong support Eybeschütz had there.
 He wandered from town to town until he came to Worms, where he remained for some years.
-He was recalled to Frankfurt; but his enemies prevented him from preaching in the synagogue, and he left the city a second time.
+He was recalled to Frankfurt, but his enemies prevented him from preaching in the synagogue, and he left the city a second time.

 Death

-Falk later relocated from Worms to Offenbach, where he died on the 14th of Shevat in 1756.
-He was laid to rest in Frankfurt and although he requested that no eulogy should be said after his death, he was eulogized by Ezekiel Landau.
+Falk later relocated from Worms to Offenbach, where he died on the 14 Shevat in 1756.
+He was laid to rest in Frankfurt and, although he requested that no eulogy should be said after his death, he was eulogized by Ezekiel Landau.